Next Discussion

 Birmingham Salon is a public forum for debate where ideas are vigorously scrutinised and no topic is off limits.
 The Salon is a fully participative group, not a series of pre-programmed lectures in which people sit passively and listen.
 Most months we host a debate on a controversial or topical issue.
 The meetings are open to all.

-The Brighton Salon is organised in homage to those days which only came to end with the eruption of the French Revolution and the arrival of a new constellation: the age of revolutions.
-Many historians think the Salons helped develop the ideas that ushered in that age.
-Here’s to that."
-Rob Clowes, Brighton Salon Chairman.
+The East Midlands Salon is organised in homage to those days which only came to end with the eruption of the French Revolution and the arrival of a new constellation: the age of revolutions.
+Many historians think that Salons helped develop the ideas that ushered in that age.

 Leeds SalonLeeds Salon